ganauntaran3/ganauntaran3/README.md

 Here are some ideas to get you started: -->

-- 🌱 I’m currently learning Blockchain Ethereum and also Javascript
+- 🌱 I’m currently learning at ITB STIKOM Bali and joined Lithan Edu CLaaS Bootcamp of Digital System Administration
-- 👯 I’m looking to collaborate with other blockchain developer
+- 👯 I’m looking to have a chance for apprenticeship
-- 💬 Ask me about Laravel anytime & anywhere
+- 💬 Ask and share about programming anytime & anywhere
-- ⚡ Fun fact: I'm fairly good to play game
+- ⚡ Fun fact: I'm fairly good to play game, and i loved to play music and read books

 [![Indrajeet's github stats](https://github-readme-stats.vercel.app/api?username=ganauntaran3&count_private=true&include_all_commits=true&theme=radical)](https://google.com)